LendingTree connects you with lenders to get the best deal.

 You may have seen one of the company’s TV commercials with the tagline “When banks compete, you win.”
-That’s the model LendingTree revolves around: Depending on what you need — whether that’s a mortgage loan, personal loan, student loan or even a credit card — LendingTree finds out a bit about you and matches you to providers that can best help you.
+That’s the model LendingTree revolves around: Depending on what you need — whether that’s a mortgage loan, personal loan, student loan or even a credit card — LendingTree finds out a bit about you and connects you to providers that can best help you.